 The circuit breaker panel is one of the most important parts of your home’s electrical system.
 It constantly receives and distributes electricity.
 With regular maintenance by a licensed electrician, today’s electrical panels can function properly and protect homes for many years.

 However, there are brands of panels and circuit breakers that have not stood the test of time.
 Do you have one of these brands in your electrical system?

-If you suspect that you may have a Federal Pacific Electric, Zinsco, or some other outdated circuit breaker panel in your home; a fuse box, or in any event, you have not had your panel inspected recently, you owe it to yourself and your family to contact a licensed electrical contractor in your area for an inspection.
+If you suspect that you may have a Federal Pacific Electric, Zinsco, or some other outdated circuit breaker panel in your home; a fuse box, or if you have not had your panel inspected recently, you owe it to yourself and your family to contact a licensed electrical contractor in your area for an inspection.

-If you are unsure as to what brand of electric panel or breakers that you might have, or if you know that you have Federal Pacific or Zinsco in your system, please set up a service call request with Brubaker Inc. at (717) 299-5641 or email us.
+If you are unsure of what brand of electric panel or breakers you have, or if you know you have Federal Pacific or Zinsco in your electrical system, please set up a service call request with Brubaker Inc. at 717.299.5641 or email us.

-At Brubaker Inc., we are familiar with the potential hazards and dangers of Federal Pacific, Zinsco, and outdated panels.
+At Brubaker Inc., we are familiar with the potential hazards and dangers of Challenger, Federal Pacific, Zinsco, and other outdated panels.
 We can provide you with an In-Home Safety Analysis of your electric service.

 2. United States Census Bureau